kevinboone/androidmusicserver/README.md

 All lists (of albums, artists, etc) are displayed on a single, possibly long page.
-In practice it seems to work reasonably well with collections of a few hundred albums, but the user interface will struggle with thousands of albums.
+In practice it seems to work reasonably well with collections of a few hundred albums, but the user interface will struggle with thousands of albums, particularly if you choose to display cover art.
 The capacity of the app in this regard really depends on the CPU speed and memory of the Android device.
-However, my experience is that even really fast, modern devices like the Samsung S8 don't devote a lot of resource to remote clients.
+However, my experience is that even really fast, modern devices like the Samsung S10 don't devote a lot of resource to servicing remote clients.

 In general Android Music Server assumes
 (as Android generally does) that audio tracks are organized into